-Our results for Year 3 show that the students are working significantly higher that the nationwide average in most areas.
-3% of students were below national minimum standard in Grammar and Punctuation.
+Our results for Year 3 show that the students are working significantly higher that the nationwide average in all areas.
+2% of students were below national minimum standard in Reading.

 Our results for Year 5 show that the students are working significantly higher that the nationwide average in all areas.
-3% of students were below national minimum standard in Grammar and Punctuation and Reading.
+6% of students were below national minimum standard in Grammar and Punctuation.

-Our first Year 7 cohort is made up of may new students entering our school.
+Our Year 7 cohort is made up of may new students entering our school.
 Our Year 7 cohort obtained significantly higher results than the nationwide average in all areas.